thedoggybrad/simple_web_homepage/README.md

 ### Topic 2: Searching
 1.)
 To search using your preferred search engine select the `dropdown` with `Google ⌄` or `⌄` in it and select your preferred search engine.
 This selection remains unless you change it.<br>
 2.)
-To search, type your query on the search box and click the `Search`  button or press `Enter ↵` on your keyboard to search.
+To search, type your query on the search box and click the `Search`  button or press `Enter ↵` on your keyboard to search.<br>
+**For additional search engines not included in the drop down, you may request them to be added using the `Issues` feature of this repository.

 ### Topic 3: Customizing the Links
 1.)
 To add a link, click the `+` button below the search box